EnHub-UK/EHS-to-HSEM-converter/README.md

 This `R` project converts original **English Housing Survey** (EHS) data sources into **Housing Stock Energy Model** (HSEM) tables.

 The main reason for having a dedicated *EHS project* is <u>to comply with licensing rules</u>.
-Therefore, users should request access to the relevant datasets from [UK-Data-Service](https://www.ukdataservice.ac.uk).
+Therefore, upon accessing the sources for the first time, users must request access to the relevant datasets from [UK-Data-Service](https://www.ukdataservice.ac.uk).

 <p align="center">
   <img src="public/UKDS Logos_Col_Grey_300dpi.png" width="30%">
 </p>

-Once granted, these can be copied (or redirected) as shown at the bottom of this page.
-(Only the *documentation files* are copied to `/myData` because these are converted into plain text.)
+Once granted, the datasets need to be copied (or redirected) as shown at the bottom of this page.
+(Only the *documentation files* are copied to `/myData` because these files are converted into plain text, so these can be accessed using *regular expressions* within the scripts).

-Another reason is that the EHS information is employed along different projects, and so the datasets can be stored in a central repository.
+Another reason is that the EHS information is employed along different projects, and so the datasets can be stored and shared in a central repository.

 ### Data Sources